 The School of Education is an Ofsted 'Outstanding Provider' and offers a one year programme for graduates leading to the award of PGCE (Post-Graduate Certificate in Education) and will also give students 60 credit points at Masters level.

-The PGCE programme caters each year for approximately 210 students training to teach in secondary schools.
-We welcome applications from graduates with a wide range of experience and backgrounds.
-Usually two-thirds of our students are graduates of universities other than Bristol.
+Each year, the PGCE programme caters for approximately 210 student teachers training to teach in secondary schools.
 The programme is approved by the National College of Teaching and Leadership (NCTL) and leads to recommendation for Qualified Teacher Status (QTS).
-In its February 2011 report, Ofsted commented that we recruit students who have the suitable attributes to develop into very effective teachers who are easily employed both locally and further afield.

 Benefits of university-led teacher training